pdp10/sbpipe/docs/source/user_manual.md

 #### GNU/Linux
-The previous packages except Copasi are generally available in any GNU/Linux distribution.
+The previous packages but Copasi are generally available in any GNU/Linux distribution.
 GNU/Linux users should also make sure that the following packages are installed in your machine: `python-pip`, and (only for reports) `texlive-latex-base`.